 John Yarr doesn't enlighten people, he takes the credit for people enlightening themselves.
 He is not my Master.
 I would not have someone like him as my master.

 NOTES.
-These are all quotations that don't come from the testimonials of friends of John Yarr, which are not particularly enlightening.
+None of the quotations below come from the testimonials on Tim's site or from Arthur's book, which are not particularly enlightening.

 "There is no time in this estate, although time passes through it.
 Clouds float by in the sky, thoughts float by in the mind, waves float by in the ocean, and I am all of that.
 I am looking at none of it, for there is no center around which perception is organized.
 It is simply that everything is arising, moment to moment, and I am all of that.
 I do not see the sky, I am the sky, which sees itself.
 I do not feel the ocean, I am the ocean, which feels itself.
 I do not hear the birds, I am the birds, which hear themselves.
 There is nothing outside of me, there is nothing inside of me, because there is no me - there is simply all of this, and it has always been so.My ankle hurts from dancing last night, so there is pain, but the pain doesn't hurt me, for there is no me.
 There is simply pain, and it is arising just like everything else - birds, waves, clouds, thoughts.
 I am none of them, I am all of them, it's all the same One Taste.
 This in not a trance, or a lessening of consciousness, but rather an intensification of it - not subconscious but superconscious, not infra-rational but super-rational.
 There is a crystal-clear awareness of everything that is arising, moment to moment, it's just not happening to anybody.
 This is not an out-of-the-body experience; I am not looking down; I am not looking at all; and I am not above or below anything - I am everything.
 There is simply all of this, and I am that.Most of all, One Taste is utter simplicity.
 With mystical experiences in the subtle and causal, there is often a sense of grandeur, of ominous awesomeness, of numinous overwhelmingness, of light and bliss and beatitude, of gratefulness and tears of joy.
 But not with One Taste, which is extraordinarily ordinary, and perfectly simple: just this.I stay here, neck deep in water, for three hours.
 How much of it I spend as ego, as Witness, or as One Taste, I don't know.
 There is always the sense, with One Taste, that you have never left it, no matter how confused you get, and therefore there is never really the sense that you are entering or leaving it.
 It is just so, always and forever, even now, and even unto the ends of the world."